LiceeIF/LiceeIF/README.md

 - 🇧🇷 São Paulo, Brazil
 - 🗺️ I enjoy getting to know and trying new things
-- 📍 Publishing repositories and discovering new languages
-- 📖 informatics junior at Federal Institute - IFSP
+- 📖 informatics senior at Federal Institute - IFSP

 > seeking to learn more and more